emanuele-moscato/emanuele-moscato.github.io/_pages/full_bio.md

 Some companies and some teams later I realized I wanted to try something different and have a more direct social impact: I became a teacher in the italian public education system.
 Those have been the strangest and probably most intense five months of my life: I tried to teach maths and physics to a crowd of 150 teenagers ranging from 14 to 19.
 Not sure I succeeded, but I tried for sure!

 I'm a researcher and a teacher at heart: I like to investigate problems, use maths, write code (Python please!).
 I see every project as an occasion to grow and "teach myself how to..." - and then teach others.
-Let's see where this leads me next.
+This naturally led me back to academia: after some months in the Physics department at the University of Milano-Bicocca I'm now a postdoctoral researcher at Bocconi University, working on the application of machine learning to language.

 On top of this, I'm a martial arts instructor, a keen guitar player and the proud owner of a super fast dinghy boat I have little to no idea how to use!